X Icon

 Exit scams

-• Create misleading marketing websites,
+• Create misleading marketing websites

-• Announce partnerships that never materialize,
+• Announce partnerships that do not exist

-• Assert untrue claims about their development team or backers,
+• Assert untrue claims about their development team or backers

-• Give themselves token allocations well beyond what they claim to own in public,
+• Give themselves token allocations well beyond what they claim to own in public

 Crypto rug pull example: The FLiK token exit scammer

 When fraudsters have been caught pulling exit scams, they have been convicted of crimes like money laundering, securities and wire fraud.
-The Atlanta film producer Ryan Felton, for example, pleaded guilty to twelve counts of wire fraud, ten counts of money laundering, and two counts of securities fraud after executing two 2018 exit scams — FLiK and CoinSpark.
+The Atlanta film producer Ryan Felton, for example, plead guilty to twelve counts of wire fraud, ten counts of money laundering, and two counts of securities fraud after executing two 2018 exit scams — FLiK and CoinSpark.

 The U.S. Attorney’s Office of the Northern District of Georgia’s press release announcing the convictions read: